xyxj1024/xyxj1024.github.io/_posts/2021-12-25-fork-execve.md

 ### Fork Bomb

+A program can induce more memory usage than its corresponding process, allowing it to bypass traditional resource limit mechanisms, e.g., by forking several child processes (a classic fork bomb attack).
 A fork bomb attack can be thought of as a DoS (Denial of Service) attack that tries to create as many processes as possible until the targted system does not have anymore resources left, like this:

 ```c
 for (; ;)